Up for a Fight

 The base Odyssey LX represents a good value with standard features like a tilt-and-telescoping steering column, seven-speaker audio system, rearview camera, ambient lighting, an eight-way power-adjustable driver’s seat, and three-row seating with Honda’s One-Motion 60/40 Split 3rd-Row Magic Seat®.

 Buyers can upgrade from the LX to the EX, which incorporates all of the base model’s standard features, as well as power-sliding doors, tri-zone automatic climate control, pushbutton start, and the HondaLink® infotainment system with a touchscreen display.

-New for 2016 is a Special Edition (SE) model that slots above the LX and EX, but includes some features previously offered only on more expensive models.
+The Special Edition (SE) model slots above the LX and EX, but includes some features previously offered only on more expensive models.
 The SE encompasses all of the applicable standard features from the EX, as well as a rear-seat entertainment system, 115-volt rear power outlet, SiriusXM® satellite radio, and the HondaVAC™ built-in vacuum cleaner.

 The next model in the lineup is the EX-L, which is also based on the EX in terms of equipment.
 On top of the EX’s standard equipment, this trim includes heated front seats, leather seating surfaces for the front and outboard second-row chairs, a leather-wrapped steering wheel, and an auto-dimming rearview mirror.
 An EX-L RES model adds a rear-seat entertainment system on top of that, while an EX-L with Navi adds navigation.